vsravanthi2024-alt/Neuro-Symbolic-Disease-Classification/01-README.md

-# Neuro-symbolic disease prediction
+# Neuro-symbolic disease classification
 This repository contains the implementation of a framework that combines neural and symbolic reasoning components using an attention-based fusion mechanism, enabling effective linkage between unstructured clinical narratives and structured medical knowledge.
 This design supports interpretable and reliable clinical decision-support modeling.
 # Project Title
-Neuro-Symbolic Disease Prediction Framework
+Neuro-Symbolic Disease Classification Framework

 ## Description
-This repository contains a neuro-symbolic framework for disease prediction using emulated electronic medical records (EMRs).
+This repository contains a neuro-symbolic framework for disease classification using emulated electronic medical records (EMRs).
 The approach integrates structured medical knowledge with contextual language representations to support interpretable clinical modeling.

 ## Dataset Information
 - Type: Electronic Health Records/ clinical records